abdulhaq-e/ngrx-json-api/README.md

 // false means don't get this resource from the server.
 ```

 That was simple!
-One thing to note before moving to the next example; `findOne` will raise an error if more than one resource was returned whether from the server or from the state.
+One thing to note before moving to the next example; `findOne` will raise an error if more than one resource was returned.

 #### 2- Fetching multiple resources
 ```ts